thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 ![screen shot](https://cdn.hashnode.com/res/hashnode/image/upload/v1641049306264/RsD86KJ6_.png)
 source: [http://www.dev.to](https://dev.to/pandaquests/how-did-people-develop-software-before-git-or-version-control-1564)

-> **Disclaimer:** I tried to find a way to contact Mr. Douglas to ask his permission to mention his words in this SS but I failed.
+> **Disclaimer:** I tried to find a way to contact Mr Douglas to ask his permission to mention his words in this SS but I failed.

 **Was it the only way of doing that, copy & paste on a shared hard drive?** No, they used what is so-called [tarball](https://www.gnu.org/software/gnuastro/manual/html_node/Release-tarball.html) to version their software which was mainly used by GNU to deliver their open-source software.